applicvision/frontend-friends/docs/api/README.md

 ##### `reactive<T extends object>(object: T, effect?: (keypath: string[]) => void)` `=>` `T`

 Call `reactive` to convert an initial state object to a deep reactive object.
 Any subsequent mutation to the object will trigger the effect function.
 The default effect function simply triggers an update using [`invalidate()`](#invalidate--promise).
-To create reactivity, a JavaScript Proxy is used.
-The deep watch functionality is also available on its own, deepWatch.
+To monitor objects for changes, a JavaScript Proxy is used.
+The deep watch functionality is also available on its own, [`deepWatch`](#applicvisionfrontend-friendsdeep-watch).

 *Example:*
 ```javascript